 Proposals for research must be submitted to the ACC Institutional Research

 Review Committee.
-The Committee meets monthly and reports
+The Committee meets periodically throughout the academic year and reports

-its decisions to the Academic Affairs Council.
+its decisions to the Academic and Student Affairs Council.
 No research

 is to begin until after the Research Review Committee has acted.